 To find out the fault code that triggered the check engine light read the codes using an OBD-II scanner.

-Under normal operation, your Nissan check engine light should come on when you insert the key in the ignition.
+Your Nissan check engine light should come on under normal operation when you insert the key in the ignition.
 After 5 seconds or once you start the engine, the light should turn off as long as no fault codes are present.

 If the check engine light stays on, the problem can be something as simple as a loose gas cap or a faulty oxygen sensor.

-What you may notice when Nissan check engine light comes on.
+What you may notice when the Nissan check engine light comes on.